The iPhone 13 will be available on September 14th, the biggest Apple event in 2021. | ExBulletin

 But every product launch shines uniquely last year.
 The iPhone 12, in particular, has hit a wave of upgrade purchases, partly due to its new 5G wireless connectivity and improved look.
 In his review before last year’s release, CNET’s Patrick Holland calls the iPhone 12 one of the most rated phones in history.
 “5G support, a new striking design, an improved camera, and four different models all combine to make the iPhone 12 an absolute unit,” he writes.

 Another prominent thing about Apple last year was its computer.
-Apple launched a major technology transition last fall, switching the minds of microprocessing for MacBook Air and MacBook Pro laptops, and Mac Mini desktops.
-Apple has decided to abandon the industry giant Intel chips and instead rely on technology designed by a team that manufactures microprocessors for the iPhone.
+Apple launched a major technology transition last fall, switching the mindset of microprocessing for MacBook Air and MacBook Pro laptops, and Mac Mini desktops.
+Apple has decided to abolish chips manufactured by industry giant Intel and instead rely on technology designed by the team that manufactures microprocessors for the iPhone.
 Apple’s new M1 chip, as the name implies, has been praised by reviewers like Dan Ackerman of CNET, citing device speed and battery life.
 Customers also like them, according to Apple, helping to push Mac sales to record levels.

 Now Playing: Watch This: Top 5 Most Exciting Rumors on iPhone 13